SrGrace/Contextual-Compression/README.md

 - LLmLingua
     - LongLLMLinguaPostprocessor (takes time to process)
 - In-context auto-encoder: https://arxiv.org/pdf/2307.06945.pdf
-- Semantic compression using topic modelling: https://arxiv.org/pdf/2312.09571.pdf
+- Semantic compression using topic modeling: https://arxiv.org/pdf/2312.09571.pdf
 - and many more...

 Note: the last 2 methods need pre-trained models.

-`How these work?`
+`How do these work?`

 To use the Contextual Compression Retriever, you’ll need:
 - a base retriever &
 - a Document Compressor

-The Contextual Compression Retriever passes queries to the base retriever, takes the initial documents and passes them through the Document Compressor.
+The Contextual Compression Retriever passes queries to the base retriever, takes the initial documents, and passes them through the Document Compressor.
 The Document Compressor takes a list of documents and shortens it by reducing the contents of documents or dropping documents altogether.

 1) Langchain's -